Bullfighting: Women in bullfighting

 In nineteenth-century Spain, Martina García stood out among female bullfighters as one of the few who sometimes fought bulls alongside men.
+One of the most notable toreras of the early 20th century was La Reverte.
+After Spanish government banned women in bullfighting in 1908, La Reverte claimed to have been assigned male at birth, and fought alongside men as one of them.

 Conchita Cintrón was a Peruvian female bullfighter who began her career in Portugal before being active in Mexican and South American bullfights.
 Patricia McCormick began bullfighting as a professional Matadora in January 1952, and was the first American to do so.
 Bette Ford was the first American woman to fight on foot in the Plaza México, the world's largest bullfight arena.

 In 1974, Ángela Hernández (also known as Ángela Hernández Gómez and just Ángela), of Spain, won a case in the Spanish Supreme Court allowing women to be bullfighters in Spain; a prohibition against women doing so was put in place in Spain in 1908.
-Cristina Sánchez de Pablos, of Spain, was one of the first female bullfighters to gain prominence; she debuted as a bullfighter in Madrid on 13 February 1993.
+Cristina Sánchez de Pablos, of Spain, gained prominence during the 1990s for being one of the first female bullfighters.

+In 2018, Japanese bullfighting organizers lifted a ban on women entering the bullfighting ring.